 Getting any Star Alliance credit card automatically enrolls you in the airline’s loyalty program.
 So just by getting the card, you’ll instantly gain access to earning and redeeming miles with any of the Star Alliance airlines.

-The best Star Alliance credit card is the Lufthansa Credit Card because it has an initial bonus of up to 50,000 miles (worth over $1,100).
-You get 20,000 miles after making one purchase and paying the $89 annual fee.
-You earn another 30,000 miles for spending $5,000 in the first 90 days.
-On top of that, the card offers 2 miles per $1 on purchases from Lufthansa and partner airlines.
+The best Star Alliance credit card is the Lufthansa Credit Card because it has an initial bonus of 50,000 miles (worth over $1,100) for spending $3,000 in the first 90 days and paying the $89 annual fee.
+On top of that, the card offers 2 miles / $1 on purchases from Lufthansa and partner airlines.
 Plus, there’s an annual companion ticket and two Business Lounge vouchers.

 The Chase Sapphire Preferred is the best travel card on the market.
 The reward points aren’t restricted to a specific airline, offering 1:1 point transfer to leading frequent travel programs at full value.
 You can check out this review for the Chase Sapphire Preferred here.